Subtotal | $0.00 |

 The clear majority of strains available today are hybrids, blending attributes of both indica and sativa plants.
 Cultivators do this to enhance certain attributes, such as resistance to disease; to increase cannabinoid content; or to enhance certain terpenes, among other reasons.

-Overall, recognizing the personalized nature of these responses underscores the importance of a tailored and informed journey to find the right products for you — not just what’s written on the label.
+Overall, recognizing the personalized nature of these responses underscores the importance of a tailored and informed journey to find the right products for you, not just what’s written on the label.

 Understanding cannabinoid content is not strictly determined by the indica or sativa classification.
 There may be tendencies toward one or the other, but cannabinoid content in any cultivar can vary significantly.
 While some sativa cultivars may indeed have high tetrahydrocannabinol (THC) concentrations, others may exhibit diverse cannabinoid profiles.
 Similarly, indicas can showcase varying levels of THC and CBD.

-But we’ve learned a lot about cannabis since the late 1700s.
+Of course, we’ve learned a lot about cannabis since the late 1700s.
 We now know that the compounds in cannabis are what make your experience, not the physical characteristics of the plant.
 Putting the plant into neat categories has proven to be much more complicated than Lamarck first opined.

-Cannabinoids and terpenes each bring their own effects to the party.
+Cannabinoids and terpenes each bring their effects to the party.
 When they come together, they contribute to something called the entourage effect.
 While researchers are not quite sure how it works, the theory states that cannabinoids and terpenes behave differently when influenced by other compounds in their presence.
 For example, this is why a product with a more even THC to CBD ratio won’t make you feel as high as one that only contains THC.
 If you want to feel more even-keeled, look for a product with these ratios.